hpi-sam/digital-fuesim-manv/README.md

 1. Run `docker build -f docker/Dockerfile -t digital-fuesim-manv .`

+### Docker volumes / persistent data

+-   All important volumes are listed in [the docker-compose file](./docker-compose.yml).

 ### Docker ENVs

 -   All available Docker ENVs are listed with their default values in [the docker-compose file](./docker-compose.yml).